Reading progress: 0%

 When Folk Became Political

 By the middle of the 20th century, folk music had become closely linked with political identity.
-The connection didn’t appear overnight.
-It grew through hard work, movements against fascism, and the early civil rights campaigns.
-People sang songs at rallies, in union halls, and on picket lines.
-They offered a rhythm for marching and language for shared demands.
+That connection did not appear overnight.
+It grew through anti-fascist organizing, labor activism, and early civil rights campaigns.
+People sang at rallies, in union halls, and on picket lines.
+Songs offered both a rhythm for marching and a language for shared demands.

 Pete Seeger’s work with The Weavers in the late 1940s showed how folk music could briefly become popular.
 Songs like “Goodnight, Irene,” which was originally sung by Lead Belly, became popular on the radio.
-But people were still suspicious of him.
-During the Red Scare, Seeger was blacklisted.
-His career slowed down, but he was still connected to the folk movement and to people who disagreed with the government.
-The genre became known for its serious moral themes, even though it often didn’t do well commercially.
+But Seeger also became a target during the Red Scare.
+He was blacklisted, his career slowed, and folk music became even more closely associated with political seriousness, even when it did not always succeed commercially.

 During the civil rights movement, music once again brought people together.
 Spirituals were used as protest anthems.
 “We Shall Overcome” became more than a song; it was a promise made by everyone.
 Joan Baez performed at marches and voter registration drives, connecting the revival scene to direct action.
 Her clear soprano voice sang both traditional songs and contemporary songs in spaces where art and activism came together.

 Buffy Sainte-Marie expanded the political scope even more.
 As a singer-songwriter, she wrote songs about Indigenous rights, war, and colonialism, like “Universal Soldier.”
-Her career faced obstacles in the industry.
-She was later blacklisted from certain radio networks.
-Her presence made tensions around representation and power that had long existed within folk circles obvious.
+Her career later faced resistance within parts of the industry and broadcasting system.
+Her presence made tensions around representation and power that had long existed within folk circles impossible to ignore.

 By the early 1960s, folk clubs in cities like New York and Boston had become places where young musicians and politically engaged audiences met.
 The atmosphere was both serious and urgent.
 Artists looked for older songs to use as inspiration for new ones that reflected their current era.
 Authenticity started to mean more than historical accuracy.
 It suggested that the artist had a clear moral position.

 The image of the lone singer with a guitar became culturally powerful.
 A minimal setup signaled honesty.
 A traditional melody suggested continuity.
-But change was already happening.
-As more and more people started listening to folk music, record labels took notice.
-As a result, folk musicians soon faced a new challenge: how to stay relevant to a wider audience while still maintaining their artistic integrity.
+But change was already under way.
+As folk drew larger audiences, record labels took notice, and musicians faced a new question: how to reach more listeners without sacrificing artistic integrity.

 The Folk Revival: Where Authorship Began